 If your Troy-Bilt mower uses a foam filter, you’ll want to replace it with a new filter if it is brittle, torn or has brown spots on it.
 To clean your foam filter, wash it with mild dish soap to remove as much dirt and oil as you can get out of the filter.

 Rinse the filter until the soap is removed.
 Squeeze the water out of the filter and lay flat to air dry.
 Laying in the sun will help it dry faster.
-Once it is dry, lightly coat the filter with an oil designed for foam filters.
+Once it is dry, lightly coat the filter with a clean engine oil.

 Over time, your Troy-Bilt fuel pump may go bad.
 It will no longer be able to hold the pressure that is required to pump gas to the carburetor.